cecilia314/POC-data-sync-service/README.md

 - **Service:** **Google Secret Manager**
 - **Mechanism:**
-  - API keys (e.g., for Shopify, Zoho, or even Google Cloud service accounts if granular permissions are needed beyond the Cloud Function's default service account) would be stored in Google Secret Manager.
+  - API keys (e.g., for Shopify, Zoho, etc.) would be stored in Google Secret Manager.
   - The Cloud Function's associated Service Account would be granted the necessary IAM permissions (`Secret Manager Secret Accessor` role) to retrieve these secrets at runtime.
   - The Cloud Function code (`main.py`) would then fetch these secrets from Secret Manager using the `google-cloud-secret-manager` client library instead of hardcoding them or relying on environment variables set directly on the function.
 This ensures secrets are encrypted at rest and in transit, and access is tightly controlled via IAM policies.